svi3c/rx-simple-store/README.md

   This is a nice solution for a lot of applications.
 With the great redux dev tools, you can keep track of your actions.

-* On the other hand there is [mobx](https://mobx.js.org/) which is a distributed store and works with it's own observables.
+* On the other hand there is [mobx](https://mobx.js.org/) which is a distributed store and works with it's own observable implementation.

-### Advantages over the alternatives
+### Advantages

 * In @ngrx/store and redux you have to create a lot of boilerplate code to finally get your store set-up and you have to jump through a lot of files when you want to change a behavior.